MaheshPravallika/Assignment/README.md

-Assignments from DDS AI residency program
+Assignments from the DDS AI residency program